rishiprasad117-art/Bcal-UCLA/DOCUMENTATION.md

 - **`unresolved_items.csv` requires manual follow-up.** BYO and zero-nutrition items are flagged but nothing automatically prevents them from appearing in recommendations.
 They score 0 and will rank last, but they won't be excluded unless manually tagged or moved to an exclusion list.

-- **No mechanism to re-run scrapers on stale data.** If a scraper fails (network error, changed HTML), the previous CSV remains on disk and is silently used.
+- **No mechanism to detect stale scraper output.** If a scraper fails (network error, changed HTML), the previous CSV remains on disk and is silently used.
 There is no staleness check or last-modified timestamp.
+GitHub Actions marks the scraper step as a warning but the pipeline continues.

 ### Recommender